-Stormwater discharge to a FNDC public network will require the Parks and Recreation Manager's approval.
+Stormwater discharge to a FNDC public network will require Council's approval.

-Any proposed stormwater connection into a public reserve land shall be designed to public network standards and vested to FnDC.
+Any proposed stormwater connection into a public reserve land shall be designed to public network standards and vested to FNDC.

-For a new connection into a private stormwater network, including watercourse, pipe, pond or wetland, located within a Reserve and where such network is also operated by the Reserves Asset Team a specific approval from the Parks and Recreation Manager is required and considerations will be given as follows:
+For a new connection into a private stormwater network, including watercourse, pipe, pond or wetland, located within a Reserve, a specific approval from Council is required and considerations will be given as follows: